 c.
 Who was raised from the dead: This is the great fact, the great credential of the authenticity of Jesus Christ – His resurrection from the dead.

 i.
 Remember that Jesus was the first one ever resurrected.
 Others, such as Jesus’ friend Lazarus, had been resuscitated, but only Jesus had been resurrected – raised to a new order of life, with a new body, which though based on the old, was still new and fitted for the glories of eternal life.

 ii.
-Jesus’ resurrection was the proof that though it looked like He died on the cross like a common criminal, He actually died as a sinless man out of love and self-sacrifice to bear the guilt of our sin.
+Jesus’ resurrection was the proof that though it looked like He died on the cross as a common criminal, He actually died as a sinless man, giving His life out of love and self-sacrifice to bear the guilt of our sin.
 Jesus’ death on the cross was the payment but the resurrection was the receipt, showing that the payment was received as perfect before God the Father.

 d.
 Of the seed of David: This statement means that Jesus was fully man; raised from the dead means Jesus was fully God.
 For Paul, it was essential that Timothy remember and teach the truth about who Jesus was.